hlship/threaded-conversation/docs/conversation.md

     "From the grey castle beyond those mountains" she replies.

 #how-to-find-castle
-(asking quip *
+(asking quip *)
 (name *) how to find the castle
 (* follows #where-she-came-from)
 (comment *)
     (immediately following)
-    How can I find it?
+    "How can I find it?" you ask.
 (comment *)
-    And how might I locate your castle?
+    "And how might I locate your castle?" you ask.
 ```

 ## Controlling Availability